larsll/deepracer-for-cloud/README.md

 ## Usage

 Before every session run `source activate.sh` to ensure that the environment variables are set correctly.
+This also creates a set of aliases/commands that makes it easier to operate the setup.

+Ensure that the configuration files are uploaded into the bucket `dr-upload-local-custom-files`.
+Start a training with `dr-start-local-training`.